OWASP/www-event-2020-08-virtual/pages/register.md

 ## Registration
 {% if site.data.event-details.registration_open %}
-Welcome to Virtual AppSec Days Summer of Security June 2020 presented by the OWASP Foundation.
+Welcome to Virtual AppSec Days Summer of Security August 2020 presented by the OWASP Foundation.
 Please note that this a fully virtual event.
 Upon completion of your registration you will receive a confirmation.
 Seven days prior to the event you receive detailed instruction on how to log-on to the virtual platform.

 If you already registered for a training course, three hours prior to the beginning of the training you will receive a link to your specific training course.
 You will need to enter your name and email address in order to gain access to the training room.
 It is important that you use the same email address that you registered with.
 If your email address does not match, you will not be automatically admitted into the course.